TITLE 8 SOCIAL SERVICES

 (xi) certain foster children in the custody of the state.

-(c) Legal basis: HSD is the single state agency designated to administer the New Mexico Title XIX medicaid program in accordance with 42 CFR 431.10, single state agency.
+(c) Legal basis: HCA is the single state agency designated to administer the New Mexico Title XIX medicaid program in accordance with 42 CFR 431.10, single state agency.
 State authority is provided by Section 27-2-12 NMSA 1978 (Repl.
 1984).
-Title XIX of the Social Security Act and United State department of health and human services rules establish the requirements for state plans for medical assistance.
+Title XIX of the Social Security Act and United States department of health and human services rules establish the requirements for state plans for medical assistance.

 (b) Legal basis: State authority for administering the special medical needs program is contained in Sections 27-4-1 to 27-4-5 NMSA 1978 (Repl.
 1984).